d4vves/garbage-boy/README.md

 ## Stretch Goals
 - Have rats spawn randomly on the canvas
 - Have rats move randomly on the canvas
-- Picking up garbage will add it to GB's inventory
+- Picking up garbage will add it to GB's inventory, display inventory on game screen
-- Ability to click on garbage in inventory to either make the rats movement pause for a few seconds or increase GB's movement speed
+- Ability to click on garbage in inventory to either make the rats movement pause for a few seconds or increase GB's movement speed depending on garbage type of water bottle or chewing gum